 I always like to examine other, modern decks to see what can be read into their symbolism.

 The reason for this is that every person will have different decks, and so it’s good to learn how to go with your gut on what you see.
 This is the best way to have a good interpretation for the moment.

 Too many people stick to a learned reading instead of going with the flow.
-Remember, each reading, deck, person, position, and question is different.
+Remember that each reading, deck, person, position, and question differs.
 Reading the cards is an art, not a science.

 We’ll use a different deck for every one of these.
 Today’s is the Ghosts and Spirits Tarot.

 Let’s notice several of the differences.
 The first major difference is the inclusion of a skeleton.
 This emphasizes the idea that you’re stuck based on death.